UCSD-CSE-227-CRA/SimpleSite/Chrome Extension/README.md

 ## Cookie with Secret Chrome Extension

-A Chrome Extension for CWS to defend against XSS attack
+A Chrome Extension for CWS to defend against XSS and MITM attack